 Lice are wingless parasitic insects.
 There are thousands of species found living all across the world.
-The three most common types of human lice are: body lice, head lice, and pubic lice.
+The three most common types of human lice are body lice, head lice, and pubic lice.
 Body lice and head lice are two different species but are very similar in appearance.
-Adults grow to about 1/8th of an inch in length.
-They have a long, flattened body; and are whitish yellow.
-Adult pubic or “crab” lice grow to be about 1/16th of an inch in length, have a broadly oval body that is flattened, and are crab-like in appearance.
+Adults grow to about 1/8 of an inch in length.
+They have a long, flattened body and are whitish-yellow.
+Adult pubic or “crab” lice grow to be about 1.5mm in length, have a broad, oval body that is flattened, and are crab-like in appearance.

 Where are human lice found?

 Head lice are found almost exclusively living on the head, mainly being found at the back of the scalp and the area above the ears.
 They attach their sticky eggs (nits) to the hair on their host’s head.
-Head lice are transmitted through personal items like combs, hairbrushes, or hats that are infested with lice and come into contact with a person; they can also be transmitted by head to head contact.
+Head lice are transmitted through personal items like combs, hairbrushes, or hats that are infested.
+They can also be transmitted by head to head contact.

 Pubic lice are found living in people’s eyebrows, beards, armpits, and pubic region.
 They attach their eggs to the flat hair found in those areas.
 Pubic lice are most often spread through sexual contact.